Black and Green Tea

 Although mostly black teas are produced in Africa, Rwanda Rukeri OP is a single-origin, organic, orthodox, green tea from the Rukeri estate.
 Most Rwanda teas are grown on small farms that have united into a co-op, and few produce orthodox teas, making this tea a rarity.
 Rwanda's acidic soil and high altitude are ideal for tea.

 Rooibos (Aspalathus linearis) is a legume, the same family of plants to which peas and clover belong.
 It is native to the Western Cape of South Africa, where is it a popular drink; translated from Afrikaans, rooibos means “red bush.”
 Young branches are cut from the shrub once a year (December–April).
 These cuttings are finely chopped and bruised to promote oxidation, are then moistened and layered (a “sweating” step), and finally are dried.
 During this processing, the green leaves turn red, yielding a flavor that is somewhat woody, sweet, and creamy.

 Honeybush (Cyclopia sp.) is also known as mountain or cape tea, and has yellow, honey-scented flowers; native to South Africa, its needle-like leaves are plucked from the shrubs that grow in the wild.
 Honeybush is processed like rooibos, although the leaves may be heated during the sweating stage.

 This tea is low in tannins, high in antioxidants, and considered to be caffeine free.
 It has an earthy flavor that is subtly sweet.
-Both Honeybush and a fruity honeybush blend are available at TeaHaus.
+Honeybush, a strawberry honeybush blend, and an almond honeybush blend are available at TeaHaus.